The Hidden Treasure Hunt 2026

 See the individual lesson plans and activities for detailed curriculum links for the English, Scottish, Welsh and NI curriculums.

-How do we redeem Microsoft prize vouchers if we win?
+How do we redeem Currys' prize vouchers for Microsoft tech if we win?

-If your school or household wins Microsoft prize vouchers through the Hidden Treasure Hunt competition, congratulations.
+If your school or household wins Currys' prize vouchers for Microsoft tech through the Hidden Treasure Hunt competition, congratulations.
 Here’s how to redeem your prize:

 1. Prize value and eligible products